-The Vice Principal (Pastoral) is also responsible for:
+The Director of Co-Curricular is also responsible for:

-- Organising staff duty rotas in order to ensure that good order is maintained. - Liaising with the Officers to organise the prefect duty system.
+• Organising staff duty rotas in order to ensure that good order is maintained.

 The Head of the Junior School, Head of Sixth Form, Head of Girls' School (7-11) and Head of Boys' School (7-11) are responsible for the day to day running of their appropriate section.
 They shall ensure that: